neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

    released is a function of the incident energy by linking to optional fission energy release data.
 - `fission_q_recoverable`: same as the `kappa_fission` score, except that the score depends on the incident energy by linking to optional fission energy release data

-- `damage_energy`: damage energy production
+For more information on the specific meanings of these various scores, please consult the [OpenMC tally documentation](https://docs.openmc.org/en/stable/usersguide/tallies.html).
+All of the tallies added are normalized with the same `source_rate_normalization` score when running in eigenvalue mode.

-For more information on the specific meanings of these various scores, please consult the [OpenMC tally documentation](https://docs.openmc.org/en/stable/usersguide/tallies.html). [tally_units] compares the units from OpenMC and the units of the AuxVariables created by Cardinal.
+[tally_units] compares the units from OpenMC and the units of the AuxVariables created for all tally scores supported by Cardinal.
 Note that for all area or volume units in [tally_units], that those units match whatever unit is used in the `[Mesh]`.

 !table id=tally_units caption=Tally units from OpenMC and the conversion in Cardinal.
 | Tally score | OpenMC Units | Cardinal Units |